jasonsmithio/pulumi-experiments/serverless/cloud-run-gpu/ollama-demo/README.md

 gcloud projects add-iam-policy-binding $PROJECT_ID \
 --member=serviceAccount:${GCE_SA} --role=roles/stackdriver.resourceMetadata.writer
 ```
 This CAN be configured in Pulumi but for the purposes of this demo, we will set it in terminal.
+In a future demo, I may show you how to use their new [ESC](https://www.pulumi.com/product/secrets-management/) feature.

 ### Clone Demo Code from GitHub